Find Any Part in 3D: Experiments

-\mypar{Flexibility of text queries.} \method supports various query types that might occur in-the-wild.
+\method supports various query types that might occur in-the-wild.
 As shown in \cref{fig:multi_granularity}, \method can locate hands via different query types -- either by the body part ``hand" or by the clothing ``gloves".
 The teddy bear example demonstrates flexibility in query granularity -- one can query with ``limbs", a combination of arms and legs, or with ``arms" and ``legs" separately.
 For ease of visualization, the scores are min-clipped at 0.